DerekCresswell/CSC207-Course-Notes/interfaces/Readme.md

 ```

 Perhaps a bit lengthy, but it does just what we want it to!
-Now all we need is a `main` function to drive this code.
+Now all we need is a `main` function to drive this code (this may be placed directly in the `Profiler` class).
 We will add this method straight into our `Profiler` class.
 We will need to call our `timeList` function with a couple of different list implementations.
 Using `ArrayList`, `LinkedList`, and `Vector` we have the following: